 If a colleague has a disability, or cares for someone with a disability, and needs emotional support or help with practical issues, please contact our employee assistance programme for free, confidential advice.
-Details of how to access this service are on our intranet.
+Details of how to access this service are on our intranet - the Benefit Hub.

-5.4 Diversity and inclusion forum
+5.4 Equity, diversity and inclusion forum

-We are proud to provide a forum for anyone at GIB (UK) who has a passion for, or a connection with, a particular aspect of equality, diversity and inclusion.
+We are proud to provide a forum for anyone at GIB (UK) who has a passion for, or a connection with, a particular aspect of equity, diversity and inclusion.
+We also have an Equity and Diversity Council, which has a membership of circa ten volunteer colleagues and who help further drive the achievement of the ED&I strategy in a number of ways, including providing feedback, driving agreed actions and creating and implementing initiatives to raise awareness across the business.

-The purpose of the Forum is to make GIB (UK) and Financial Services a more inclusive environment where everyone is inspired, can flourish and is empowered to succeed.
-The forum hopes to promote GIB's diversity credentials in the market place to encourage more diverse talent to join the organisation.
+The purpose of the Council and the Forum is to make GIB (UK) and Financial Services a more inclusive environment where everyone is inspired, can flourish and is empowered to succeed.
+They aim to promote GIB's diversity credentials in the market place to encourage more diverse talent to join the organisation.